Suspect captured in killing of University of Utah student, police say

 The Colorado case

 Utah authorities contacted Golden, Colorado, police and asked them to conduct a welfare check on an RV, Capt.
 Harvey told reporters.
 Officers knocked on the door, but there was no answer.
-Finding the door unlocked, they entered and found a 63-year-old white man dead in the bathroom, Harvey said.
+Finding the door unlocked, they entered and found a 63-year-old man dead in the bathroom, Harvey said.

 "There were clear signs that this person did not die of natural causes," he said, declining to cite a cause of death before the coroner's office finished its report.